Nezruceuil/sure-you-are-a-human/README.md

 ## About

 sure-you-are-a-human is a simple but addictive speed-click game.
-A button labeled **"I'm a human"** appears on screen — click it, then hit **Submit** as quickly as you can.
+A button labeled **"I'm a human"** appears on screen — click it, then hit **"Submit"** as quickly as you can.
 Your time is recorded each level, and the goal is to keep it as low as possible.

 ## How to Play